manaakiwhenua/compGeometeR/README.md

 4. Download R studio and use it to open the .Rproj

-5. Use Eclipse or any C editor to update the C files as needed.
+5. Use Eclipse, VS Code or any other C editor to update the C files as needed.

 ### Building and installing